myquay/michael-mckenna.com/blog/content/post/2019/multi-tenancy-in-asp-dot-net-core.md

     /// The tenant identifier
     /// </summary>
     public string Identifier { get; set; }

+    /// <summary>
+    /// Tenant items
+    /// </summary>
+    public Dictionary<string, object> Items { get; private set; } = new Dictionary<string, object>();
 }
 ```

+We will use the `Id` as a durable reference to the tenant _(the Identifier may change e.g. the host domain changes)_.

-We will use the tenant identifier to match a tenant based on our resolution strategy, e.g. if host then the identifier should be the host.
+We will use the `Identifier` to match a tenant based on our resolution strategy.

+The property `Items` is just there to let develops add other things to the tenant during the request pipeline, they could also extend the class if they want specific properties or methods.

+### Common tenant resolution strategies

-We will use a resolution strategy to match a request to a tenant, the strategy should not rely on any external data to make it nice and fast, some common ones are.
+We will use a resolution strategy to match a request to a tenant, the strategy should not rely on any external data to make it nice and fast.

 #### Host header